-The Nexustorage Nexfs public preview storage server runs on a standard Linux server.
-Either on a physical server or a virtual server, a physical server is required for better performance.
+The Nexustorage Nexfs storage server runs on a standard Linux server.
+Either on a physical server or a virtual server, a physical server is recommended to achieve the best performance.

 CPU Cores: Physical Server 4+ CPU cores, Virtual Server 1 CPU core